Impetus/blkchn-sql-driver/blkchn-sql-interfaces/Readme.md

 mvn test

 TODO:
-1. Configure logback.xml
+1. Configure logback.xml (in main/resources and test/resources)
 2. Change all System.out to proper logging using slf4j and logback
 3. All junit methods should use appropraite assertions
-4. All hard coded values of parameters should come from configurtion files (from test/resources and main/resources for tests and main code respectively)
+4. All hard coded values of parameters should come from configuration files.
+(from test/resources and main/resources for tests and main code respectively)